Ordinary hero is a series, releasing a character backgrounds for TTRPGs, such as D&D, every other week.

 D&D Player’s Handbook (5e):

-And the general lack of backgrounds that take advantage of artisan tools other than kits.
+And the general lack of unskilled labor flavored backgrounds that take advantage of artisan tools other than in kits.

 Almost no backgrounds tap into the jobs/skills associated with many of the Artisan Tools described in Chapter 5.
 Page 154.

-The Guild Artisan focus on the benefits of being in a guild, rather than the specific trade.
+The Guild Artisan focus on the benefits and social skills of being in a guild, rather than the skills of your specific trade.

-As I explained in my article, How To Justify Adventuring: Money & Quality of Life,
+Too explain what I mean, a quick side tangent from my article, How To Justify Adventuring: Money & Quality of Life,

 Guilds are typically a collection of skilled laborers, who leverage collective bargaining power to demand better working and market (rights, monopolies, etc.) conditions…

-By limiting the number of contracts, or withholding tutelage to keep their supply (skills) lower than the demand, the existence of a guild gate-keeps the ability to become a skilled laborer in the first place.
+By limiting the number of contracts, or withholding tutelage, keeping their supply (skills) lower than the demand, a guild “keeps the gates” to becoming a skilled laborer in the first place.

 This includes: